mantidproject/mantid/docs/source/tutorials/muon_GUI_course/other_mantid_functions.rst

 data file to be viewed.
 The following should be seen in the Workspace List pane to the right of the screen.

-It can be seen that a workspace called HIFI00062798 has been created and:
+It can be seen that a workspace called `HIFI00062798` has been created.
+It

 * is a 2D array
-* the data has been collected from a silver calibration measurement taken in a transverse field of 20G
+* of data that has been collected from a silver calibration measurement taken in a transverse field of 20G.
-* it contains 64 spectra (or histograms i.e. one for each HiFi detector)
+* It contains 64 spectra (or histograms i.e. one for each HiFi detector)
 * there are 2048 time channels, or bins, per plot

 However, the NeXuS format allows a lot more information be stored in a data file than that listed above.
-As an example right click on the file name and select 'Show Sample Logs'.
+As an example right click on the file name and select `Show Sample Logs`.
 A list of experiment and instrument parameters that have been logged during a measurement, from magnetic fields to sample temperatures, appears.

-To interrogate any of these logs double click on the 'Name', try this with Temp_Cryostat as shown in figure 5.
+To interrogate any of these logs double click on the `Name`, try this with `Temp_Cryostat` as shown in figure 5.

 .. figure:: /images/sample_logs2.gif
     :align: center

-    Figure 5: How to open the Sample Logs for the workspace and opening file Temp_Cryostat.
+    Figure 5: How to open the Sample Logs from the workspace and inspecting `Temp_Cryostat`.

 Plotting spectra
 ----------------